7 Things That Can Stop You From Getting a Mortgage

 Old age often stops people from getting a mortgage post-retirement.
 If you’re a pensioner, you’ll likely find that your options are limited, and without specialist advice, finding the right lender can be tough.

-But the good news is that there are mortgage providers who will lend to senior citizens of any age, under the right circumstances.
-Sure, some lenders have age restrictions and won’t offer a mortgage to anyone over 75, but others stretch to 85, and a minority have no upper age limits at all.
+But the good news is that there are mortgage providers who will lend to senior citizens of any age under the right circumstances.
+Sure, some lenders have age restrictions and won’t offer a mortgage to anyone over 75, but others stretch to 85, and a minority have no upper age limits.

-If you’re concerned that your age might stop you from getting the mortgage you need, get in touch and we’ll match you with a broker who specialises in later-life lending.
-They know exactly which lenders are best positioned to offer you a favourable mortgage, based on your age and circumstances.
+If you’re concerned that your age might stop you from getting the mortgage you need, contact us, and we’ll match you with a broker specialising in later-life lending.
+They know which lenders are best positioned to offer you a favourable mortgage based on your age and circumstances.

 7. Other factors that can stop you from getting a mortgage

-In addition to the main issues which stop people from getting a mortgage that we’ve covered above, here are some other, more general, reasons applications are unsuccessful.
+In addition to the main issues that stop people from getting a mortgage, which we’ve covered above, here are some other, more general reasons why applications are unsuccessful.

-• You’re not registered on the electoral roll: You will need to be registered to vote at your current address so lenders can confirm your personal details, but there’s an easy fix if you aren’t.
-Simply sign up online through the Electoral Commission’s website or via your local council.
+- You’re not registered on the electoral roll: You must be registered to vote at your current address so lenders can confirm your details, but there’s an easy fix if you aren’t.
+Sign up online through the Electoral Commission’s website or via your local council.

-• You made administrative errors on your application form: Take the time to fill out your mortgage application form carefully and don’t guess any of the answers (estimating how long you’ve been at your current address, rather than giving an accurate answer could harm your application).
+- You made administrative errors on your application form: Take the time to fill out your mortgage application form carefully and don’t guess any of the answers (estimating how long you’ve been at your current address rather than giving an accurate answer could harm your application).
 If you’ve had difficulty with your mortgage application, get in touch.
-The brokers we work with can help you with all of the paperwork as part of the service they provide.
+The brokers we work with can help you with all the paperwork as part of their service.

-• You’ve taken payday loans: A history of payday loan usage can raise alarm bells with mortgage lenders as many of them will see it as an indication of possible financial mismanagement.
-If there’s any payday use on your credit report, seeking specialist advice is recommended.
-See our article on payday loans and mortgages for further information on this.
+- You’ve taken payday loans: A history of payday loan usage can raise alarm bells with mortgage lenders, as many will see it as an indication of possible financial mismanagement.
+Seeking specialist advice is recommended if there’s any payday use on your credit report.
+See our article on payday loans and mortgages for further information.

-• You’ve recently changed jobs or employment status: Changing jobs AND moving house is quite a lot to take on at the same time.
-Some lenders may be concerned about any chance you don’t pass the probationary period with your new employer or lack of any trading record if you’re now self-employed.
-Again, speaking to a broker in this situation is a smart move – they can identify the mortgage lenders who will not be put off by such circumstances.
+- You’ve recently changed jobs or employment status: Changing jobs AND moving house is quite a lot to take on at the same time.
+Some lenders may be concerned about any chance you don’t pass the probationary period with your new employer or lack any trading record if you’re now self-employed.
+Again, speaking to a broker in this situation is smart – they can identify the mortgage lenders who, in such circumstances, will not put off.

 Get matched with the right mortgage broker

 If you’re concerned any of the issues we’ve discussed in this article might affect your chances of getting a mortgage, get in touch so we can match you with a mortgage broker for bespoke advice.
-Remember, failing to meet all of the items on the lender’s eligibility checklist could harm your chances of a successful outcome or mean you end up with an unfavourable interest rate.
+Remember, failing to meet all of the items on the lender’s eligibility checklist could harm your chances of a successful outcome or result in an unfavourable interest rate.

-The advisors we work with have in-depth knowledge of the entire market, and with their help, you can rest assured that you’ll be paired with the right lender first time, meaning the issues we’ve covered here are less likely to stand in your way.
-Call 0808 189 2301 or make an enquiry online and we’ll match you with a broker for a free, no-obligation chat today.
+The advisors we work with have in-depth knowledge of the entire market.
+With their help, you can rest assured that you’ll be paired with the right lender the first time, meaning the issues we’ve covered here are less likely to stand in your way.
+Call 0330 818 7026 or make an enquiry online, and we’ll match you with a broker for a free, no-obligation chat today.

 Ask a quick question